 Yet she was curiously listless.
 She showed no sign of joy when her eyes rested on Romeo.
-The few words she had to speak-

-Good pilgrim, you do wrong your hand too much, Which mannerly devotion shows in this; For saints have hands that pilgrims' hands do touch, And palm to palm is holy palmers' kiss- with the brief dialogue that follows, were spoken in a thoroughly artificial manner.
+The few words she had to speak-- with the brief dialogue that follows, were spoken in a thoroughly artificial manner.
 The voice was exquisite, but from the point of view of tone it was absolutely false.
 It was wrong in colour.
 It took away all the life from the verse.
 It made the passion unreal.